-Learn about the concept of CORS and how to enable it on your Object Storage containers.
+Learn about CORS and how to enable it on your Object Storage buckets.

-By default, modern browsers impose a same-origin security policy, i.e. by preventing a resource loaded from one origin to interact with another resource loaded from another origin.
+By default, modern browsers enforce a same-origin security policy, i.e., preventing a resource loaded from one origin from interacting with another resource loaded from another origin.

-Cross-Origin Resource Sharing (CORS) is a technique that allows resources from a client web application that is loaded from one domain to interact with resources located in a different domain.
+Cross-Origin Resource Sharing (CORS) is a technique that allows resources from a client web application loaded from one domain to interact with resources in a different domain.

 Use case scenarios